Wi-Fi 8: an invisible revolution...

 1️⃣ Significantly improved performance in degraded conditions

-Initial work on Wi-Fi 8 shows:
+Initial work around Wi-Fi 8 shows:

 • up to 2× more real throughput in complex environments,